Wcstoimax And Wcstoumax Function In Cc++ - C++ Programming Tutorial

 Parameters:

-npt: The number to be translated into a wide-character string.
+The npt parameter represents the numerical value that needs to be converted into a wide-character string.

-endpt: A pointer to wide characters containing the address that represents the function's first incorrect character in the given input string.
+endpt: A reference to wide characters storing the location indicating the initial erroneous character of the function within the provided input string.

 Return Value: